-All doctoral students in English receive fellowship support from Yale.
+All doctoral students in English receive six years of fellowship support from Yale.
 Normally, fellowships provide both tuition and a stipend for the first two years, when coursework is undertaken.
-In the second two years, the student receives the same amount of aid while teaching (assuming there is teaching available).
-Eligible students in the humanities receive University Dissertation Fellowships in their fifth or sixth year of study.
-Awards are based upon both need and merit.
-Decisions about fellowship aid are negotiated between the Graduate School and the officers of the Department.
+In three of the remaining four years, students receive the same amount of aid while teaching or pursuing semester-long Graduate Professional Experiences.
+Students in the humanities receive University Dissertation Fellowships in their fifth or sixth year of study, which allow for two semesters of full-time dissertation research and writing.
+Students who elect in Year Three to pursue the MPhil instead of the PhD are entitled to one semester of fellowship funding to complete their MPhil capstone projects, to be taken in their sixth or seventh semester.
 For additional information, please consult the Yale University Graduate School of Arts and Sciences Programs and Policies Bulletin.

 Students in the English Ph.D. program typically apply for a Summer Language Institute Fellowship for language study following the first year; there are separate applications for courses taken at Yale and outside Yale.
 Detailed information and the application for both these fellowships are available from the Yale Student Grants & Fellowships Database.